Zefk/Solarus-ARPG-Game-Development-Book_2/README.md

 Everything with a '*' next to it is being worked on.`

-- Alpha 0.9 release and get the opinion of the Solarus community.
+- Alpha 0.9+ releases and get the opinion of the Solarus community.

 - Release Beta 1.0